 10.2.6.2.1 General

 The power management mode of a non-AP and non-PCP STA is selected by the PowerManagementMode parameter of the MLME-POWERMGT.request primitive.
-Once the STA updates its Power Management mode, the MLME shall issue an MLME-POWERMGT.confirm primitive indicating the result of the operation.
-A STA that acknowledges the reception of a PSC-RSP frame with Status Code indicating success shall update the STA’s power management mode at the instant indicated by the value of the BI Start Time field of the corresponding DMG Wakeup Schedule element.
+Once the STA updates its power management mode, the MLME shall issue an MLME-POWERMGT.confirm primitive indicating the result of the operation.
+While the STA is in PS mode it may exercise the unscheduled or scheduled power save mechanisms described in this section..

 [Simplify the section title and add missing behavior related to PM signaling into and out of PS mode.]

-10.2.6.2.2 Power management mode operation of a non-AP and non-PCP STA with no wakeup schedule
+10.2.6.2.2 Non-AP and non-PCP STA operation without a wakeup schedule